Quiet Biology

 Cyclic mTOR suppression via rapamycin

-Used in a structured on-off pattern, rapamycin does not permanently inhibit mTOR.
-It creates a period of suppression during which autophagy can run, quality control can proceed, and the feedback systems that chronic activation had overwhelmed can reset.
+Crucially, mTOR activity has been shown to oscillate across the cell cycle, peaking during phases of active growth and falling during phases where autophagy and quality control are needed.
+This oscillation is not driven by rapamycin.
+It is the natural, healthy state of the system.
+Used in a structured on-off pattern, rapamycin does not permanently inhibit mTOR and does not impose something artificial on the system.
+The hypothesis is that it may partially restore a rhythm that chronic metabolic stress has flattened — creating a suppression window during which autophagy can run, quality control can proceed, and feedback systems that chronic activation had overwhelmed may partially reset.
 When rapamycin clears and mTOR responsiveness returns, the cell rebuilds in a cleaner environment.
-The cycle is the intervention.
-Not the suppression alone.[8]
+The cycle is the intended intervention.
+Not the suppression alone.
+This remains a biologically grounded hypothesis rather than a directly demonstrated restoration of natural oscillation dynamics.[6][8]

 Metabolic constraint reducing AKT baseline